justmarkham/kaggle-allstate/allstate-paper.md

 6. I moved on to the second stage of model building, namely predicting the new set of options for those customers who I'm predicting will change from their last quote.
 As discussed in data exploration #2, I had decided to predict each option individually, rather than try to predict the set of options as a whole.
 Since most of the 7 options have more than 2 classes, I explored different R packages for multinomial classification.
 I first considered the `mlogit` and `mnlogit` packages, but found the documentation confusing.
 I tried using the `glmnet` package for regularized multinomial classification, but it took an exceptionally long time to run.
 I ended up using both random forests (from the `randomForest` package) and the multinom function (from the `nnet` package), both of which ran relatively quickly.

 7. During the multinomial classification process, I tried two different approaches.
 To contrast the approaches, we can use the "A" option as an example.
 For approach #1, I tried to predict A (for each customer) by giving the model every feature other than A in that customer's final quote.
-That approach only produced 70%-80% accuracy (across the 7 options).
+That approach only produced 70%-80% accuracy on the training set (across each of the 7 options).
 For approach #2, I gave the model the same features as approach #1 but also gave it "current A" as a feature, and asked it to predict "final A".
-The accuracy for approach #2 rose significantly, but only because the model simply predicted "final A" to be equal to "current A" 99.9% of the time, making it a useless model.
+The training set accuracy for approach #2 rose significantly, but only because the model simply predicted "final A" to be equal to "current A" 99.9% of the time, making it a useless model.

 8. To be continued...